-Sport for Development (S4D) is an educational approach to practicing sport that improves the lives of children and young people in Jordan and North Iraq.
-The GIZ S4D program aims to utilize S4D in host communities to promote psychosocial support, social cohesion, nonviolent conflict resolution, and gender equality.
+Sport for Development (S4D) is an educational approach to practicing sport that improves the lives of children and young people in Jordan and Iraq.
+The GIZ S4D program aims to utilize S4D in host communities and camps to promote psychosocial support, social cohesion, nonviolent conflict resolution, and gender equality.
 The program is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) of Germany.

-Project activities are developed and implemented in close collaboration with the Ministry of Education (MoE) of Jordan, the Jordan Olympic Committee (JOC), the German Olympic Sports Confederation (DOSB), the German Football Federation (DFB), the Jordan Football Association (JFA), the Al al-Bayt University, Yarmuk University, and the University of Jordan.
+Project activities are developed and implemented in close collaboration with the Ministry of Education (MoE) of Jordan, the Jordan Olympic Committee (JOC), the University of Dohuk, Iraq and the German Olympic Sports Confederation (DOSB), the German Football Federation (DFB).

-PARTNERING WITH SCHOOLS AND COMMUNITIES
+PARTNERING WITH SCHOOLS, COMMUNITIES AND CAMPS

-The GIZ S4D program provides female and male teachers, coaches, social workers, and multipliers with practice-oriented qualifications in utilizing the S4D approach in schools (formal settings) and community centers (informal settings).
+The GIZ S4D program provides female and male teachers, coaches, social workers, and multipliers with practice-oriented qualifications in utilizing the S4D approach in schools (formal settings), community/youth centers and child friendly spaces inside and outside of camps (informal settings).
 Certified S4D coaches incorporate basic principles for peaceful coexistence like empathy, fairness, tolerance, respect, self-confidence, and discipline into their daily sport sessions.
 The scientifically acknowledged S4D methodology recognizes all facilitators of sport activities as central role models for children, youth, and the community.
 They carefully support the holistic development of both sportive and social skills of children and adolescents.
 Though they are open to all parts of society, the S4D sessions particularly support those who are especially vulnerable and encourage girls and young women to get actively involved.
 This manual serves as a programmatic framework and practical guide for all field-level S4D coaches to promote positive, sustained, and holistic development among young people.